Nick Thompson (fighter): Strikeforce

 On February 25, 2009 in a radio interview, Thompson confirmed that he has signed on with California-based Mixed Martial Arts promotion Strikeforce.
 Thomson stated in his interview that he could be fighting as early as April 11, 2009.

 Shine Fights

 Nick signed a multi-fight deal with upstart, Ohio and Florida based promotion, Shine Fights.
 Before even making his debut, he was requested to a new deal.

 Ultimate Glory

 Nick was supposed to fight Siyar Bahadurzada at Ultimate Glory 12 on Oct.
 16th, 2010 in Amsterdam, Netherlands, but had to pull out at the last minute due to an injury.
 He was replaced by Derrick Noble.

 Personal life

-Nick lives in Lake Elmo, with his wife, Corey, and two stepchildren, Scarlett and Sage.
-He also has three biological children who live in Appleton Wisconsin named Claire, Joseph and Grace Thompson.
-He is a founding partner of Casey Jones Law, which represents railroad employees who have been injured or discriminated against.
+Thompson and his wife live in Lake Elmo, Minnesota He is a founding partner of Casey Jones Law, which represents railroad employees who have been injured or discriminated against.

+Nickname

+Thompson was originally nicknamed "The Fainting Goat" by his teammates because he was frequently knocked out during training and would "faint away" like a fainting goat.
+As Thompson improved his defense and became less susceptible to knockouts, the nickname was shortened to "The Goat".